sindresorhus/sindresorhus.github.com/source/content/apps/hyperduck.md

 You can use this app to trigger [shortcuts](https://support.apple.com/en-gb/guide/shortcuts/welcome/ios) on your Mac from your iOS devices.
 This enables a lot of powerful use-cases.
 For example, you could make your Mac play a specific song directly from your iPhone.

 First, create a shortcut on your Mac with some actions.
-Lets call it `Unicorn`.
+Let's call it `Unicorn`.

 On your iOS device, make a new shortcut, add the “Run Shortcut on Mac” action, and write `Unicorn` in the shortcut field.